 Milledgeville was once the capital of Georgia in 1804, sitting smack dab in the middle of the state.
 It is easily accessible to everyone in The Peach State and proves to be a great middle man with an easy commute to cities like Atlanta, Savannah, Macon and Athens!
 Whether that be 2 hours from Atlanta or 2 hours and 45 minutes from Savannah, it gives you just enough time to throw on some good ol’ tunes or a podcast, buckle up and enjoy the ride!

 Not only does Milledgeville have major cities neighboring it, the trip to our little town offers beautiful scenery you don’t want to miss out on--seriously keep your eyes on the road!
-If you’re coming from Atlanta, Highway 441 features rural acrylic-like scenery with pecan fields, produce stands and farm fields full of cows.
+If you’re coming from Atlanta, Highway 441 features rural acrylic-like scenery with pecan orchards, produce stands, and farm fields full of cows.
 (Check out the highlights you'll see on this scenic route here!)
-You simply can’t beat crossing Lake Sinclair at golden hour, sun glistening on the lake and boats zooming by.
+You simply can’t beat crossing Lake Sinclair at golden hour, the sun glistening on the lake and boats zooming by.
 Highway I-16 from Savannah is just as picturesque with wildflowers hugging the country roads and towering pine trees that kiss the sky.

 With Milledgeville, you get a memorable location with years and years of history, dating back to the early 1800s.
 A vacation in Milly will simultaneously fill your heart and not burn a hole in your pocket.
 Although it may be small, Milledgeville can not be judged by its size.
 It has everything from outdoor recreation to historic tours to shopping and dining at restaurants and bars on Mainstreet--all for reasonable prices!
 Who said a big city is the only place to vacation?
-I think small towns have something to say about that!
+We think small towns have something to say about that!
 Stay a night in a historic home or enjoy lakeside sunsets with an overnight in a vacation rental.
 If you want a place that’s more modern, check out one of Milledgeville’s hotels!